Dogs are Not Wolves: Amylase, Starch Digestion and Vegan Diets

-As a company that has seen thousands of dogs thrive on our plant-based (starchy) kibble for over 11 years, at v-dog we feel very confident in the power of plants for our furry companions.
+As a company that has seen thousands of dogs thrive on our plant-based (starchy) kibble since 2005, at v-dog we feel very confident in the power of plants for our furry companions.
 Story after story, time after time, we hear of dogs bouncing with energy, losing weight and ridding their bodies of arthritis, allergies and tummy troubles.
 In addition to the ethical and environmental benefits of feeding your dog a plant-based diet, there is clear scientific evidence that over the thousands of years they've spent around humans, their bodies have evolved to digest and thrive on starchy foods.

 So, regarding diet, what makes dogs so different than wolves?